Understanding Anxiety in Women: Recognizing Signs of Anxiety and Tools for Coping

 Acceptance-and-Commitment Therapy (ACT) is an evidence-based modality that helps individuals change their relationship to their anxiety and increase psychological flexibility.
 Goals of ACT include practicing acceptance around uncomfortable thoughts and feelings and committing toward actively pursuing actions and goals that are aligned with their values.

-Get support with Therapy for Anxiety in New York City
+Get support with Therapy for Anxiety in New York City and online

 Previous